-Based on the above approach, the minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy is: 0%.
+Based on the approach described above, the minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy.
+0%

-Sustainable investments that are aligned with the EU Taxonomy (referred to in the table as "aligned with the EU Taxonomy") consist of investments in companies whose economic activities substantially contribute to one or more of the six environmental objectives listed above as defined by the EU Taxonomy in accordance with the eligibility and technical selection criteria ("EU Taxonomy Technical Selection Criteria").
+Sustainable investments that are "aligned with the EU Taxonomy" (referred to in the table as "EU Taxonomy aligned") consist of investments in companies whose economic activities substantially contribute to one or more of the six environmental objectives listed above as defined by the EU Taxonomy in accordance with the eligibility and technical selection criteria ("EU Taxonomy Technical Selection Criteria").